HuberNicolas/swc-group38/ANSWERS.md

+PART 1: Explanation in natural Language

+See vis-ui.jpg

 First things first: We focused on the "vis-ui\\ui" package, although there was also a "vis-ui\\usl" package.
 We did this to make things easier to understand and to reduce to the basics.
 The "ui"-package seems be more important ("usl" - package is described as the command line tool).

 In the root of the "vis-ui\\ui" package we find 5 packages and several classes.
 Theses top classes, especially "VisUI" are not very dependent (just "Locales take use the package "widget").
 We state that "VisUI" is like the backbone of "vis-ui", hence you find information like the version number in it.
 We decided to go further and to represent 5 packages of "com.kotcrab.vis.ui" to grasp the nature of the program.